openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

   2. Find a balance between volunteer's experience and incident's difficulty.

-  3. Assist volunteer by answering questions that may arise in each theoretical action or dashboard observation.
+  3. Assist volunteers by answering questions that may arise in each theoretical action or dashboard observation.
 Engage with the rest of the team and ask for different ways to debug the problem following the volunteer's explanation.Team members may be made available over time for assistance in various topics.

   4. At the end, have a debrief on the learnings of the session.